 The Published NAV Database can be dowloaded from either the App Settings Page or the VNAV Configuration page.
 AltitudeAlert will notify you when the NAV Database needs to be updated.
-Make sure that you have a strong internet connection prior to downloading the NAV data file.
+Make sure that you have a strong internet connection prior to downloading.